dsrariel/fc-docker-desafio-node/README.md

 3. db: a mysql db.

-db will mount a volume locally to persist db data under `./mysql`. app root page will show a list of names registered on db.
+db will mount a volume locally to persist db data under `./mysql`.
+app:
+    - will mount a volume locally to reflect the changes mande under `./node`.
+    - its root page will show a list of names registered on db.

 # How to run
 ```bash